gronkreeks/FallenRaidAlarmOfficial/README.md

 brew install --cask blackhole-2ch

 Enter your Mac password when asked, then restart.
 If Terminal says brew: command not found, install Homebrew first.
+(You can also download BlackHole directly from the discord server at https://discord.com/app/invite-with-guild-onboarding/WV8bTXRUdu)

 2. Split your audio.
-Open Audio MIDI Setup, press Cmd+1, click + at the bottom left and choose Create Multi-Output Device.
+Open Audio MIDI Setup, click + at the bottom left and choose Create Multi-Output Device.
 Tick both your headphones (or monitor) and BlackHole 2ch.
 Set your headphones as the Primary Device, tick Drift Correction on BlackHole only.
 Then right-click the Multi-Output Device and choose Use This Device For Sound Output.
+Then, go to System Settings -> Sound and choose the Multi-Output Device as your sound output.
+If you want your volume keys to work, switch it back to your main sound output.

 This is what lets you hear the game while the app listens to it.
 Your volume keys stop working afterwards, so set volume in-game instead.